radian-software/selectrum/README.md

 * `selectrum-candidate-display-right-margin`: if this property is presented, its value is displayed at the right margin after the candidate.
 Currently Selectrum doesn't make use of this property.
-It can be used to display supplementary information in user-defined commands.
+It can be used to display supplementary information.

 Note that sorting, filtering, and highlighting is done on the standard values of candidates, before any of these text properties are handled.

-To really understand how these pieces work together, it is best to inspect the source code of `selectrum-read-buffer` and `selectrum-read-file-name` (an effort has been made to make the code readable).

 ### Hooks